Make a compelling Google Play store listing to drive more installs

 - Reviews: Reply to your reviews to address concerns, discover common problems your users are having with the app, and show visitors to your store listing that you're engaged with them.

-- Localize: Localize your store listing in all countries you support.
+- Localize: Localize your store listing for all the locales you support.
+Create country-specific listings if you need to.
 If your screenshots or videos include text, be sure to upload versions for all the languages supported by your app.
 Additionally, match local pricing conventions.
 For example, some users in Asian markets respond to prices ending in .00 or .05 more than .99.

 - Policies: Be aware of the Play policies for store listing metadata.